 Soil and groundwater at the site and in the immediate vicinity are monitored on a regular basis, and results indicate that the situation is stable.

 Their priority throughout has been to ensure that work is completed safely, to the highest standards and with minimum impact on the environment.

 - Assisting with the investigation

-It is of paramount importance to us, as it is to the local community and industry, to understand how this incident happened.
-We continue to cooperate fully with the Major Investigation Incident Board (MIIB), HSE and the EA as they progress with their investigations.
+It is of paramount importance to them, as it is to the local community and industry, to understand how this incident happened.
+They continue to cooperate fully with the Major Investigation Incident Board (MIIB), HSE and the EA as they progress with their investigations.

 What happens next?

 With the onsite structures now removed from the site, they are now working to complete the environmental investigation that will determine the most appropriate remedial action to restore the ground to a condition suitable for commercial use.
 No decision has yet been taken in relation to rebuilding the HOSI part of the Buncefield site and before any decision is made, a full consultation process will be completed with the local authorities, local community, local business and wider stakeholders.